 The turn of the 19th century saw the appearance of new motifs, an outcome of the Raj’s influence upon the Indian culture.
-Now, cars replaced elephants and traditional Indian miniatures mingled with naturalism of western paintings to produce interesting hybrid results.
-The mythological themes depicting gods, heroes, epics and legends were substituted by European oleographs, lithographs and photographs.
+Now, cars replaced elephants and traditional Indian miniatures mingled with the naturalism of western paintings to produce interesting hybrid results.
+The mythological themes depicting gods, heroes, epics, and legends were substituted by European oleographs, lithographs, and photographs.

-Trains, cars, balloons, telephones, gramophones, English men in hunting attires and portraits of the haveli owners primely dressed, were painted all over the walls – thus making the havelis interesting for both Indian and foreign travellers.
+Trains, cars, balloons, telephones, gramophones, English men in hunting attires and portraits of the haveli owners primely dressed, were painted all over the walls – thus making the Havelis interesting for both Indian and foreign travelers.

 Air: Jaipur is the nearest airport, 120 km away from shekhawati.

 Train: Mainline railway joining Delhi, Jaipur,Bikaner crosses Shekhawati

 Road: Shekhawati is 120 km by road from Jaipur.
 THis is the most convenient way to tour Shekhawati and surrounding areas.

 Local Transport: Jeeps and local buses are available for commuting locally.
 One may also hire a taxi from Jaipur or Sikar to visit Shekhawati.